saltyorg/docs/docs/reference/guides/chazguides/teamdrive.md

     If they don’t show up, go back over the process; something is missing.

-    Restart the relevant containers so they update their internal mounts andcan see the newly-merged files.
+    Restart the relevant containers so they update their internal mounts and thereby see the newly-merged files.